usnistgov/ctRSD-simulator/ctRSD-simulator-2.0/docs/SeqCompiler.rst

 	temp_len: *int*, *optional*, *if NONE,0*
 		Specifying the total length of the DNA template.
 Typically, this can be used to get a template that is 125 bases or 300 bases for ordering as a gBlock or eBlock, respectively.
 This input should be used in conjunction with *us* and/or *ds* to specify which upstream and downstream sequences should be used to meet the length requirement.
 The option 'exc' in *ds* has a long sequence of bases for appending.

+	cp: *string*, *optional*, *if NONE,default=''*
+		A spacer sequence between the rbs and start codon on a toehold exchange riboregulator.
+This domain sequence does not include the start codon.
+The 'c' clamp domain below is complementary to 'cp' when defined.

+	n: *string*, *optional*, *if NONE,default=''*
+		N-terminal linker sequence used to avoid secondary structure across ribosome footprint on a toehold exchange riboregulator.
+Appended after the 'cp' domain and typically includes the start codon for translation.
+So 'n' domain will be translated and should be in frame with CDS.

+ 	d: *string*, *optional*, *if NONE,default=''*
+		A distal domain sequence at the 5' end of output domains on inputs, outputs, and gates that influences translation strength of a toehold exchange riboregulator.  'd' must be specified in the output domain of the *name* of the species for this input to be valid, i.e., I{u1d} or  O{5,u1d} or G{u1,v3d}.

+	c: *int*, *optional*, *if NONE,0*
+		A clamp domain to bury the rbs of a toehold exchange riboregulator.
+Specify as the number of bases desired for a clamp.
+This domain sequence is defined as complementary to 'cp' so it requires a 'cp' domain to be specified.
+The input length of 'c' cannot exceed the length of the specified 'cp' domain.

+	CDS: *string*, *optional*, *if NONE,default=''*
+		A protein coding sequence for a toehold exchange riboregulator.
+This should include a stop codon.
+A start codon should be incuded if an 'n' domain is not being used.

+	rflap: *string*, *optional*, *if NONE,default=''*
+		A fluorescent RNA aptamer sequence that will be appended directly upstream of the terminator sequence when included.

 Examples
 --------